The Ultimate Guide: How to Safely Clean Up Freon

 Safety First:

 Freon inhalation can cause respiratory problems, skin irritation, and even be fatal in high concentrations.
 Certified technicians have the proper gear and knowledge to safely handle Freon during recovery and disposal.
+This expertise is not just beneficial but legally required, ensuring that only qualified professionals manage the process.
+Handling Freon is complex and requires adherence to strict safety protocols to prevent environmental harm.

 how to clean up freon